 - Mental deficiency

-- The body being resistant to certain hormones, even though hormone levels are normal
+- The body doesn't respond to certain hormones, even though hormone levels are normal

 - Unusual looking face